diyscif/diyscif/scif-thesis.md

 A RF shielding system is only as effective as its weakest component [@krieger].
 Shielding material faults and gaps in the shield should be carefully avoided.
 These holes become more critical the higher the frequency of the shielded field [@wolfsperger2008, pp. 292-293].

-Furthermore, no comprising emanations should exit the SCIF on power lines and data connections.
+Apart from airborne electromagnetic waves, emanations can also leak from a SCIF on cables and wires.
+Instead of travelling through the air, unwanted signals can travel along wires out of the SCIF [@wolfsperger2008, p.
+210] inducing electromagnetic fields where they can be captured and turned into usable intelligence.
+With the right setup using different tools for power, data, and control connections these information source leaks can be entirely eliminated.

 # Active Attacker

 Apart from passively observing information source leaks from outside the secure facility, an attacker can also actively attack the space to place sensors inside the SCIF and transmit sensitive visual, acoustic, or electromagentic information to the outside.
 He can also seek to weaken the passive attenuation in order to increase the information yield of passive observance.

 This chapter intends to give some general ideas about possible attack vectors, not to list out specific attacks and describe their execution.
 New attack